GuillaumeBarra/ffern-tech-test/README.md

 - Use tailwind to style React components, if you feel comfortable doing so.
 - Gracefully handle errors related to data fetching and form submission.
 - The implementation should only use features supported by iOS 15.4 and above.
-- Currently, there is only one Ffern Friend.
-The id is siobhan-1234.
 - Host the site on Vercel.

 ### API

+Please note: this is a mock api — there is no database.
+So don't be surprised if GET requests don't reflect POST requests.

+Currently, there is only one Ffern Friend.
+The id is siobhan-1234.

 #### Authentication